 Insights from employees with diverse backgrounds can vastly improve your business in every facet, from customer and staff satisfaction to vision and creativity.
 In fact, of the companies examined by consulting firm, McKinsey, those with more diverse employee backgrounds financially outperformed those that didn’t by a whopping 35%.

-Are your staff able to put customers at ease by engaging with them in their native language?
+[quote]Embracing your staff network in their individuality, or recruiting as such, brings a community element to your brand that exhibits care, and helps to appeal to your customers on a very personal level.[/quote] Are your staff able to put customers at ease by engaging with them in their native language?
 Could they perhaps offer a unique marketing insight or product suggestion ?
 Could they inspire a brand new business initiative altogether?
 Make use of the incredible, worldly nature of your employees and build upon that knowledge to drive your business forward.

 The humble handshake, although generally accepted as a greeting or way of sealing a deal, can cause great offense to a prospective business partner in the Middle East.
 As left hands are reserved exclusively for personal hygiene, offering this hand in a social setting or when dealing with food is considered deeply insulting and unclean.
 A restaurant will certainly not appeal to